Toomey Field

 Toomey Field is a track and field stadium in the western United States, located on the campus of the University of California, Davis in unincorporated Yolo County, California.
 The Woody Wilson Track is located in the stadium and it is home to the UC Davis Aggies track and field team.
+The UC Davis Men's Crew team also holds land practices at Toomey Field.